darkarazu/unity-playground/Assets/_Game/Instructives/NPC_AI.md

 - **Follow Detection Range**: Distance at which NPC detects and starts following (default: 15)
 - **Follow Distance**: How close NPC gets to target before stopping (default: 3)
 - **Max Distance From Patrol Center**: How far NPC will chase before returning (default: 25)
+- **Max Follow Time**: Maximum seconds NPC can follow before giving up (default: 20)
+  - Prevents NPCs from endlessly chasing unreachable targets
+  - Upon giving up, NPC returns to where it was when it started following

 #### **Visualization**
 - **Show Debug Gizmos**: Enable to see patrol area, detection range, and distances in Scene view